Marmalade-NG/marmalade-ng/doc/source/policy-collection.rst

 Pure function

-Create a collection-id from an human readable name.
+Create a collection-id from an human-readable name.

 .. code:: lisp